VigneshManivannan1/MEAN_APP/README.md

 3. Database  - MongoDB

 Features:
 Login – This page will have feature for end user to login with username and password and this credential will be validated with database record.
-Note: JWT is not implemented as we can’t decode the token using open source.
-However, add the code for implemented JWT token.
+If it is valid then we will jwt token to UI.
-Register new user – Here the end user will be an option to add the user for login with admin privilege Dashboard – Login username , role details
+JWT token Session - UI will send the token back for getting role and user name details Register new user – Here the end user will be an option to add the user for login with admin privilege Dashboard – Login username , role details
 Details screen – Here all the records will be displayed in table

 Functionality:
 1. Authentication – Username and password will be validated using mangodb record
-2. Authorization – In return of login api call response will be returning role of the user either admin or employee
+2. Authorization – In return of login api call response will be JWT token and after that UI will send back token for getting role and user name details
 3. Session Management (using JWT or any other open-source token management tool) – JWT token is implemented as decode option is not possible for open source.
 However, add the code JWT token.
 4. Role based access  - Based upon the role, in UI edit and delete will be enabled only for admin user access
 5. Include functionality which covers CRUD operation with DB – Yes, able to create a employee , read or list the employee records , update an existing employee record and delete the existing employee record.
 Note: update and delete employee record only for admin role user.
 6. Error Handling – Added proper handling in both UI and backend
-7. Write test cases and coverage (for both frontEnd and backEnd code) – Written test cases for most of the components
+7. Write test cases and coverage (for both frontEnd and backEnd code) – for front end code coverage is 67% and backend is only http CRUD operation so I haven't added any test cases.